imagineLife/human-effort/ComponentMaster.md

 - need to **fetch** some data? do it in a provider
 - need to **trigger a new fetch**? call a fn that's been passed through a prop, or a fn that is imported through using a context
 - need to **respond to new data**? ... react can do this well already!

-## A React + Frontend Checklist

-When building & reviewing a frontend app using React, here's a set of items to assure:

-### Components are explained

-- [ ] A comment block at the top of a component page explains details about the component
-  - [ ] its use-cases
-  - [ ] overview of props && their impact on the component (_perhaps in combination with [a 'type' system](https://flow.org/)_)

-### State is handled & scoped appropriately

-#### Scoped

-- [ ] State is stored at relevant component 'level' in the rendering tree
-  - [ ] available by all components that use the state
-  - [ ] not too 'high' that state-changes cause re-renders of irrelevant componnents
-  - [ ] not too 'low' that similar states are duplicated across components
-  - [ ] **de-coupled appropriately**, leveraging agreed-upon state-management tooling, like [React's own Context](https://reactjs.org/docs/context.html)

-#### Owned By React

-- [ ] State is given to React for rendering control
-  - [ ] dom manipulation handled by [useRef](https://reactjs.org/docs/hooks-reference.html#useref)
-  - [ ] side-effects are handled by [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect)
-  - [ ] changable state that affects rendering is handled by [useState](https://reactjs.org/docs/hooks-reference.html#usestate) or through a prop
-  - [ ]

-### Components are Tested

-- [ ] State-Informing props are tested with various states:
-  - [ ] When no state data is passed
-  - [ ] When little state data is passed
-  - [ ] when 'lots' of state data is passed
-- [ ] Style-Informing props are tested with expected options
-  - [ ] props that inform classnames
-  - [ ] props that inform styles
-- [ ] Conditional-element controlling props are tested
-  - [ ] Children &/or elements show when expected
-  - [ ] Children &/or elements are not show when expected to not be shown
-  - [ ] 'disabline' states are tested
-  - [ ] conditional element positioning is tested
-- [ ] Interaction-Handling Callbacks are tested
-  - [ ] onClick's are called when expected
-  - [ ] mouse events are triggered/handled

-### JavaScript is extracted

-- [ ] Javascript logic is extracted when possible
-  - [ ] a function that consumes props or state and outputs ui-consumable content can be extracted && tested as a stand-alone function